 Improved field drainage will increase productivity by extending the growing season, enabling the planting of higher value crops, and expanding grazing for livestock.
 Improved drainage will also provide an opportunity for increased agricultural employment, enhance local food production, and contribute to the continued growth, vitality and resilience of local agriculture.

 KCD’s Program Coordinator facilitates farmer participation in agricultural drainage projects in collaboration with King County and construction contractors.
-King County’s Agricultural Drainage Assistance Program (ADAP) provides project engineering and design, permitting, fish relocation as needed, silt control, and post-construction buffer planting.
+King County’s ADAP provides project engineering and design, permitting, fish relocation as needed, silt control, and post-construction buffer planting.
 KCD assists farmers with construction costs and project oversight.
 Our goal is to improve at least 4,000 linear feet of agricultural drainage channels per year.

 To learn more about KCD’s Agricultural Drainage Program contact Liz Stockton at firstname.lastname@example.org.